Meniscal tears

 Meniscal repair is usually carried out through keyhole surgery (arthroscopy), using a small video camera and monitor and small surgical instruments.

-Your surgeon might stitch the tear together, or smooth the jagged piece of cartilage by trimming or shaving the edges.
+Your surgeon might repair the tear or smooth the jagged piece of cartilage by trimming or shaving the edges.

 Book an appointment today